tpg/is-presentable/README.md

 }
 ```

 Now create a new presenter class for the attribute you'd like to present.
 Make sure to extend the `Presentable` class.
 The model you are presenting will be injected as the `model` class attribute so you can reference it with `$this->model`.
-Here's a simple `CreatedAtPresenter` class:
+Here's a simple `CreatedAtPresentable` class:

 ```php
 <?php